OutSystems/outsystems-elastic-integration/README.md

     - Selection of visible information.
 - **Do more advanced monitoring**, compared to what can be done using the built-in tools of the OutSystems platform.
 Things like:
     - Build alerts for an OutSystems environment or OutSystems Factory.
-    - Leverage Elastic analytic capabilities to have deeper insights on performance and behaviour of applications, and the platform itself.
+    - Leverage Elastic analytic capabilities to have deeper insights on performance and behavior of applications, and the platform itself.
 - **Observe OutSystems applications performance and errors through time**.
     - Quickly pinpoint performance bottlenecks, areas to improve, etc.
     - Figure out what is affecting performance: